-The Company acts as the lessee in its lease agreements, which primarily include operating leases for corporate offices, laboratory space, warehouse space, vehicles and certain laboratory and office equipment.
+The Company acts as lessee in its lease agreements, which include operating leases for corporate offices, laboratory space, warehouse space, vehicles and certain laboratory and office equipment.

-The Company determines whether an arrangement is, or contains, a lease at inception and whether the lease should be classified as a finance or operating lease.
-For all leases, the Company records the present value of lease payments as right-of-use ("ROU") assets and lease liabilities on the Consolidated Balance Sheets.
+The Company determines whether an arrangement is, or contains, a lease at inception.
+The Company records the present value of lease payments as right-of-use ("ROU") assets and lease liabilities on the Consolidated Balance Sheets.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments based on the present value of lease payments over the lease term.
 Classification of lease liabilities as either current or non-current is based on the expected timing of payments due under the Company's obligations.